Agriculture: Celery Pest Management Guidelines

 Comments on the Disease

-Once introduced into a field, this pathogen can survive for long periods in the soil.
+Once introduced into a field, this pathogen can survive for a number of years in the soil even in the absence of celery crops.
 The fungus can be moved about in infected plant residues and in infested soil.
 Symptoms are most severe on the summer celery crops because of warmer soil and air temperatures.

 Management